Melicytus alpinus

 Melicytus alpinus, the mahoe porcupine shrub, is a small shrub of the family Violaceae endemic to New Zealand.

 Description

 Melicytus alpinus get their common name, porcupine shrub, from the long, almost leafless, spindly branches which resemble the quills of a porcupine.
 Its leaves are narrow and generally have smooth margins with a few exceptions with serrated edges, however, they do only have a small amount of leaves and they are only approximately 1 cm long.
-Hard and dense, slow-growing in coastal or alpine areas of southern North Island and the South Island it looks almost leafless.
-But most of the leaves are sheltered between the stiff interlacing stems as an adaptation to the harsh environment where the plant grows.
+Hard and dense, slow-growing in coastal or alpine areas of southern North Island and the South Island.
+It looks almost leafless but most of the leaves are sheltered between the stiff interlacing stems as an adaptation to the harsh environment where the plant grows.
 Leaves are variable, leathery and about 1 cm long.

-Range

-Natural global range

-The Melicytus alpinus is endemic to New Zealand, and it comes from the family Violaceae which is native to New Zealand.

-New Zealand range
+Distribution

-Melicytus alpinus can be found in both the North and South Island of New Zealand in coastal and/or dry alpine areas.
+Melicytus alpinus is endemic to New Zealand.
+There, it can be found in both the North and South Islands in coastal and/or dry alpine areas.
 It is most common in the South Island high country.